-audio icon The surname McKerracher apparently comes from the Gaelic name MacFhearchair or Farquharson, pronounced like this and meaning (son of) "very dear one".
+audio icon The surname McKerracher apparently comes from the Gaelic name MacFhearchair or Farquharson, pronounced like this and possibly meaning (son of) "very dear one".
 We pronounce it to rhyme approximately with "America".

-My interests
+Phil's interests

-Violinist graphic
+Violinist

 My main hobby is playing the violin in amateur orchestras and chamber groups such as the Bromley Symphony Orchestra.
 I started learning when I was 8 and still have lessons occasionally.
 Not surprisingly, I also like listening to classical music.
 I also play the piano.

-Lights graphic
+Lights

 Animation of selected pictures

-Suitcase graphic
+Suitcase

-Flying saucer graphic
+Flying saucer

 Brief biography